dbrabon/file_adoption/README.md

   scan or cron run.
 Defaults to 20.
 - **Skip symlinks** – Enabled by default to ignore files reached through symbolic links.
 Disable to include them in scans.
 - **Inventory cache lifetime** – Number of seconds to keep scan results before performing a new scan.
-Defaults to 3600 (1 hour).
+Defaults to 86400 (24 hours).

 Changes are stored in `file_adoption.settings`.